 - Dip the flour coated shrimp in the egg/buttermilk and then roll in the shredded coconut to coat.

-- Place coconut shrimp on a baking rack sprayed or greased with oil over a cookie sheet.
+- Place coconut shrimp on a sprayed/greased baking rack over a cookie sheet.
 When all the shrimp are on the rack, lightly coat them with cooking oil spray.

-- Place cookie sheet on the middle rack of your oven and broil for 3 minutes on each side.
-Flip and broil and additional minute or until golden.
+- Place cookie sheet on the middle rack of your oven and broil for 3 minutes on each side or until golden.

 - Serve with dipping sauce.